sha524/Spike_protein/README.md

 ## Introduction to the project
 ### Aims:

-- Provide a complete overview of the general dataset trends
+1. Provide a complete overview of the general dataset trends
-- Investigate the clustering and distribution of SARS-CoV-2 spike protein mutations in the UK
+2. Dimensionality reduction and cluster selection
-- Identify and characterise common spike mutations and non vs syn mutations
+3. Clustering analysis
-- Analyse their potential effects on viral infectivity, linking to the receptor binding domain/receptor binding motif
+4. Mutation analysis

 ### Purpose: